Daniel-Edminster/gob-mod-dash/README.md

 ## Installation

+Clone the repo iwth `git clone https://github.com/retrotheft/gob-mod-dash.git` or equivalent.

-Just run `npm i` to install dependencies, then set up your `.env` file with the following:
+Navigate to the f`gob-mod-dash` folder, and type `npm install` to install dependencies, then set up your `.env` file with the following (entering your own relevant details in the quotes):

 Reddit Credentials:
 ```